 The bottom line

 Narcissistic personality disorder is common, and people with it often struggle with their relationships and with other mental health conditions.
-If you think you or someone you love may show signs of narcissism, a mental health professional can help.
+If you think you or someone you love may show symptoms of NPD, a mental health professional can help.
 To connect with a behavioral health specialist, visit bannerhealth.com.

 For more mental health information, check out: